Churtado82/Churtado82/README.md

 ### 👨‍💻 About Me
 I’m an **Industrial Engineer and Environmental Biologist** based in Santiago, Chile, with professional experience in **data quality, analytics, and visualization** across logistics, clinical, and services industries.
 Currently, I’m training to become a **Data Scientist**, with strong foundations in Python, SQL, BI tools, and advanced analytics.
-My focus is on building reliable, automated, and insightful data solutions to drive operational and financial decisions:contentReference[oaicite:0]{index=0}.
+My focus is on building reliable, automated, and insightful data solutions to drive operational and financial decisions

 ---